seriaati/update-ver-num/README.md

 # update-ver-num

- Update project version number in pyproject.toml
+CI to update project version number in pyproject.toml, only works with uv projects.